Seagate/cortx/doc/CORTX on JBOD.rst

      systemctl enable kibana

-Check the systemd status on active CSM node by running the following command.
+Check the status of Kibana by running the following command.

  ::